retsyx/amity/README.md

 Sometimes, however, this may not be enough, and the Switch may still not announce its presence.
 For this case, if the receiver supports selecting inputs over HDMI-CEC, Amity can be configured to select the input on the receiver.

-1. Pressing the 'Edit' button of the `Play Switch` activity.
+1. Press the 'Edit' button of the `Play Switch` activity.
 2. Select the receiver as the `Switch Device`.
 3. Specify the `Input` number.